Asintado season 1

-The first season of Asintado, a Philippine television drama series on ABS-CBN, premiered on January 15, 2018 on ABS-CBN's Kapamilya Gold afternoon block and worldwide on The Filipino Channel.
+The first season of the Philippine television drama series Asintado premiered on January 15, 2018 on ABS-CBN.
 Directed by Onat Diaz, Lino S. Cayetano, Jojo A. Saguin, Trina N. Dayrit, Jerome C. Pobocan, and Jon S. Villarin, the series stars Julia Montes as Ana Dimasalang, a paramedic who became Gael's nurse after saving him in an accident.
 She becomes entwined in an assassination plot arranged by the del Mundos and Ojedas upon witnessing their plan.
 The show features an ensemble cast consisting of Shaina Magdayao, Paulo Avelino, Aljur Abrenica, Lorna Tolentino, Agot Isidro, Nonie Buencamino, and Cherry Pie Picache.

 Plot

 The fictional series begins in 1999 when two children, sisters Juliana (Julia Montes) and Katrina Ramirez (Shaina Magdayao), who are separated after a tragic fire that kills their parents.
 Before her father perishes, he entrusts a book to Katrina but does not tell her that it contains crucial evidence that explains his death.
 The siblings become orphans and Katrina blames Juliana for their parents' death.
 Following the tragedy, Juliana is adopted by the hardworking and loving Dimasalang family and changes her name to Ana Dimasalang, while Katrina is adopted by the wealthy and powerful Del Mundo family and changes her name to Samantha Del Mundo.

 It is 2015 and Ana Dimasalang is an EMT while Samantha del Mundo is a successful jeweler.
 The two siblings meet again but are not aware that they are related.
 Ana is in love with Gael Ojeda (Paulo Avelino), a successful lawyer and budding politician, who is also Samantha's childhood best friend and ex-boyfriend.
 His mother is Miranda Ojeda (Lorna Tolentino), Senator Del Mundo's Political Strategist and Gael's godfather.
 The del Mundo and Ojeda family are very close and do not approve of Ana, not only because of the difference in their socio economic background but because they have plans for Samantha and Gael to reunite and build a political dynasty.
 Samantha is still in love with Gael and wants him back but Gael is deeply in love with Ana and is ready to give up everything just to be with Ana.